cskroonenberg/MEBOW/README.md

 python tools/test.py --cfg experiments/coco/segm-4_lr1e-3.yaml
 ```
 ### Acknowledgement
+This repo is a fork from the original work on [MEBOW](https://github.com/ChenyanWu/MEBOW).
-This repo is based on [HRnet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).
+The original repo is based on [HRnet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).

 ### Citation
-If you use our dataset or models in your research, please cite with:
+If you use the MEBOW dataset or models in your research, please cite with:
 ```
 @inproceedings{wu2020mebow,
   title={MEBOW: Monocular Estimation of Body Orientation In the Wild},